haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ce/Signifyd.md

 ### Webhooks

-To update the entity data for a case or guarantee, the Magento_Signifyd module uses the [Signifyd Webhooks](https://www.signifyd.com/docs/api/#/reference/webhooks) mechanism.
+To update the entity data for a case or guarantee, the Magento_Signifyd模块 uses the [Signifyd Webhooks](https://www.signifyd.com/docs/api/#/reference/webhooks) mechanism.

 The newly created case entities have the `PENDING` status for a case and a guarantee.
 After receiving a Webhook, both statuses are changed to the appropriate Signifyd statuses.

 ### Debug mode

 The Debug Mode may be enabled in the module configuration.
-This logs the communication data between the Magento_Signifyd module and the Signifyd service in this file:
+This logs the communication data between the Magento_Signifyd模块 and the Signifyd service in this file:

     var/log/debug.log

 ### Backward incompatible changes

-The Magento_Signifyd module does not introduce backward incompatible changes.
+The Magento_Signifyd模块 does not introduce backward incompatible changes.

 You can track [backward incompatible changes in patch releases](http://devdocs.magento.com/guides/v2.2/release-notes/backward-incompatible-changes/commerce.html).